U.S. Soccer Development Academy

 The U.S. Soccer Development Academy (DA) was an American soccer league.
-Formed in 2007, the league features youth academies and youth clubs from various organizations, including Major League Soccer and the United Soccer League.
+Formed in 2007, the league featured youth academies and youth clubs from various organizations, including Major League Soccer and the United Soccer League.
 The DA's mission was to provide education, resources, and support to impact everyday club environments in order to develop world-class players.

 As of the 2016–17 season, the Academy had 149 total clubs, in five age groups: U-12, U-13, U-14, U-15/16, and U-17/18.
 The Academy was in the process of expanding their programming to include a Girls' Development Academy that consisted of 74 clubs and began in the fall of 2017.

-On March 15, 2020, U.S. Soccer made the determination to end the operation of the Development Academy due to the financial situation created by the COVID-19 pandemic.
+On March 15, 2020, U.S. Soccer made the determination to end the operation of the Development Academy at the behest of MLS who wanted their Academies to be the only pathway for youth development and due to the financial situation created by the COVID-19 pandemic.

 Joining an Academy club

 For players to join the Academy, they must first join one of the member clubs.
 The Academy suggests any interested player should contact the club directly for specific information about joining the club.
 Clubs can be found based on age group within the three regional conferences.

 Clubs must apply directly to the Academy through the website.
 Applications for the boys' clubs are available in early fall on the Development Academy website.
 Accepted clubs join the Academy in the following fall season.